prebid/prebid.github.io/adops/line-item-creation.md

 ### Line Item Name

 Because you’ll be creating one line item per price within each [price bucket](/adops/price-granularity.html), it’s helpful to name your line items based on the price.
 It can also be helpful to include the mediatype, since different types of media could be priced the same.
-Some examples include Prebid - banner - 1.00, Prebid - video - 1.50, etc. If you’re [sending all bids](/adops/send-all-vs-top-price.html), include the bidder code: Prebid - banner - BidderA - 1.00, Prebid - banner - BidderA - 1.50.
+Some examples include `Prebid - banner - 1.00`, `Prebid - video - 1.50`, etc. If you’re [sending all bids](/adops/send-all-vs-top-price.html), include the bidder code: `Prebid - banner - BidderA - 1.00`, `Prebid - banner - BidderA - 1.50`.

 ### Creative Name

 We recommend naming creatives to include the media type, size (where applicable), and a number if there is more than one.
-For example, Prebid - banner - BidderA - 1x1 - 1; Prebid - video - BidderA - 1.
+For example, `Prebid - banner - BidderA - 1x1 - 1`; `Prebid - video - BidderA - 1`.

 ### Start and End Dates